Article Overview: Pros & Cons of Living in North Carolina, Moving to North Carolina

 Lexington style BBQ (also called Western style) uses only the pork shoulder and employs a ketchup-based red sauce perfected with vinegar and spices.
 Unlike Eastern style BBQ, the meat is part of the party, but not the whole show.

 Regardless of your preference, know this: you can’t go wrong but you better learn to defend it.
 In any case, having daily access to mouthwatering BBQ is one of my favorite things about living in North Carolina.
+As for my favorite BBQ joint?
+C’mon now, my grubby little hands will never squeal!

 Before moving to North Carolina I found myself living in Chicago, where I braced for winters with the enthusiasm reserved for water-downed cocktails and malfunctioning alarm clocks.
 Winters were a bear and I was desperate to get out, as such, moving to a place with mild winters was non-negotiable.

 Enter North Carolina, sweet North Carolina.
 While my new state gets snow occasionally (folks aren’t accustomed to driving in the snow, so be careful), the winters are mild overall.
-Average daily temperatures hover around 40°F-50°F with nights dipping below freezing 28°F-35°F.
+Average daily temperatures hover around 40°F-50°F with nights dipping below freezing 28°F-35°F. Living in North Carolina during the winter months is easy compared to other places I’ve lived, and it’s one of the things I most enjoy about daily life here.

-Cons of Living in North Carolina
+Cons of Moving to North Carolina

+Recall how I mentioned southern hospitality as one of the best things about living in North Carolina?
+It’s true, but this point warrants a deeper dive.
 In my experience, locals are very friendly, but there’s a reserved nature about them.
 I think this is a normal human reaction to outsiders, but it takes a little while for folks to warm up and to make genuine friends after moving to North Carolina.

 A coworker joked that North Carolinians are the best neighborhoods and acquaintances a person could have because “respect” is a second language.
 And it’s true, kindness comes easily, but friendships are earned (and typically last longer, in my experience).